Alex6615/ArgoCD-Backup/README.md

 ### ArgoCD Notifications
 * Since 'argocd admin export' does not backup notification settings, the notification configuration will be backed up separately.
+* You can execute CD jobs with notification settings files to ensure that the ConfigMap is correct.
 #### result
 ![alt text](Images/argocd-notify.png)